hashicorp/terraform-provider-google/website/docs/r/monitoring_slo.html.markdown

 * `min` -
   (Optional)
   Min value for the range (inclusive).
-If not given, will be set to "-infinity", defining an open range "< range.max"
+If not given, will be set to 0

 * `max` -
   (Optional)
   max value for the range (inclusive).
-If not given, will be set to "infinity", defining an open range ">= range.min"
+If not given, will be set to 0

 <a name="nested_windows_based_sli"></a>The `windows_based_sli` block supports: